-Covenant House New Orleans Hosts Annual Sleep Out Event
+Covenant House New Orleans hosts annual Sleep Out event

 After taking part in several educational activities, sleepers lined the sidewalk outside Covenant House with nothing more than a cardboard box and a sleeping bag to gain a first-hand understanding of some of the conditions homeless people face.

-Several Loyola Law students and faculty and students participated in the Sleep Out.
-Dean Madeleine Landrieu slept out for her twelfth year.
-“One of the young people looked at me and I was a judge at the time and he said, ‘Judge, are y’all really going to do this?’
+Several Loyola Law students and faculty participated in the Sleep Out.
+Dean Madeleine Landrieu slept out for her 12th year.
+“One of the young people looked at me and I was a judge at the time, and he said, ‘Judge, are y’all really going to do this?’
 I said, ‘We are’ and he said to me, ‘I really didn’t think that people like you, care about kids like us.’
 And every year, that’s what makes me come back.”

 Landrieu emphasized the need to help homeless youths, “Kids out on the street are so vulnerable, they’re vulnerable to predators, they’re vulnerable to lack of health care.”